The nearly $150-million fund delivers capital and technical guidance to growth-stage clean energy companies

 For hydro, this wasn’t always the case.
 A few years ago, hydro projects could only either sell their power via power purchase agreement or into the grid on a merchant basis.
 Today, given new regulatory frameworks, they have the opportunity to access the more innovative revenue models that have been created for newer technologies like solar and battery storage.

 “Hydro is a very underserved and overlooked element of clean energy,” Baker said.
-“It’s not a shiny, new idea—in fact, turbines from the over a hundred years ago are still generating electrons for our portfolio today.
+“It’s not a shiny, new idea—in fact, turbines from over a hundred years ago are still generating electrons for our portfolio today.
 Hydro is an older technology, with many existing projects that can benefit from redevelopment.”

 Baker is also focused on what’s next in the renewable energy asset class.
 One area of interest: mobility.
 “Electric vehicles (EVs) and their associated charging infrastructure have fallen squarely under the clean energy umbrella.
 There are many private infrastructure funds and companies looking to finance EV fleets and build and operate charging stations,” he said.